 Prof. Dr. Stefanie Dehnen, Karlsruhe Institute of Technology

-Charlotte Gerischer, JCF Berlin
+Charlotte Gerischer, JCF Munich

 Dr. Peter Gölitz, former Wiley-VCH